Zémire et Azor: Performance history

+An Italian adaptation, with (among other changes) recitatives to replace the spoken text, was first performed at Mannheim Court Opera in 1776.
+This was followed by a second version with more radical changes to meet the norms of Italian opera.

+In modern times Zémire et Azor was performed at the Bielefeld Opera (Germany) in 1991 in a version created by John Dew.
+In 2023, a new production of the Italian version, Zemira e Azor, was staged by the Mannheim National Theatre at the Schlosstheater Schwetzingen.

 Roles

 Synopsis

 Having been shipwrecked in a storm, the merchant Sander and his servant Ali find their way to a strange palace.
 A banquet has been laid, though there is no sign of the owner, and the two help themselves to the feast.
 When Sander plucks a rose from the palace garden to give to his daughter Zémire, the beast-like Azor appears.
 He is the owner of the palace and says Sander must pay with his life for stealing the rose, unless he can persuade one of his daughters to take his place.
 When she hears what has happened, Zémire agrees to sacrifice her life for her father and Ali leads her to the palace, where she almost faints at the fearsome sight of Azor.
 However, Azor proves to be a kind host, showing Zémire her family in a magic mirror and even allowing her to visit home again so long as she promises to return.
 After a stay with her family, Zémire decides to return to Azor and finds him in despair because he believes she has abandoned him.
 She protests that she cares about him and the magic spell on Azor is lifted now he has found love.
 He changes from a beast to a handsome prince and claims his kingdom with Zémire at his side.